 You are probably familiar with the devotion to the Sacred Heart of Jesus.
 However, you might not know much about one of the saints who was instrumental in spreading this beautiful devotion.

-This is the story of one of the saints who is most intimately connected with the devotion to the Sacred Heart.
+This is the story of St. Margaret Mary Alacoque (1647 - 1690) who is intimately connected with the devotion to the Sacred Heart.
+And, her life helps us understand the meaning of suffering from a Catholic perspective.

 Jesus Reveals Himself to St. Margaret Mary Alacoque

-A few years after she entered the Order of the Visitation in Paray-le-Monial, France, St. Margaret Mary Alacoque (1647 - 1690) received private revelations from the Lord in which He asked her to help promote the devotion to His Sacred Heart.
-Beginning on December 27, 1673, the Feast of St. John the Evangelist, and continuing for 18 months, St. Margaret Mary received several private revelations regarding the devotion.
+A few years after she entered the Order of the Visitation in Paray-le-Monial, France, St. Margaret Mary Alacoque received private revelations from the Lord in which He asked her to help promote the devotion to His Sacred Heart.
+Beginning on December 27, 1673, the Feast of St. John the Evangelist, and continuing for 18 months, Sr. Margaret Mary received several private revelations regarding the devotion.

-Her sufferings were not relieved until St. Claude de la Columbiere, a Jesuit priest met with St. Margaret and assured her that what she had received was real.
-The priest began to promote the devotion, which although not a completely new one, began to gain new found energy because of St. Margaret Mary's revelations and the support that the Jesuits gave to it.
-After the early death of St. Claude, his writings on the revelations were found and read by St. Margaret Mary's superior and fellow sisters who then accepted her revelations as genuine.
+Her sufferings were not relieved until St. Claude de la Columbiere, a Jesuit priest met with Sr. Margaret Mary and assured her that what she had received was real.
+The priest began to promote the devotion, which although not a completely new one, began to gain new found energy because of Sr. Margaret Mary's revelations and the support that the Jesuits gave to it.
+After the early death of Fr.
+Claude, his writings on the revelations were found and read by Sr. Margaret Mary's superior and fellow sisters who then accepted her revelations as genuine.

 Through her suffering, the message of devotion to the Sacred Heart was spread during her lifetime and, of course, long after she had gone on to her reward in Heaven.
-Perhaps, St. Margaret Mary had been prepared for her ordeal of suffering by her experience to answer her own calling to the religious life.
+Perhaps, Sr. Margaret Mary had been prepared for her ordeal of suffering by her experience to answer her own calling to the religious life.